 The township's housing stock ranges from apartments and starter homes to luxury homes, condominiums and homes targeted to empty nesters.
 Neighborhoods in Deerfield have been a popular choice for Homearama, the showcase of homes sponsored by the Homebuilders Association of Greater Cincinnati.
-In fact, the 2019 Homearama is being held in Deerfield Township at the Kensington housing community.
+In fact, the 2019 Homearama was held in Deerfield Township at the Kensington housing community.

 The business community is home to the largest suburban office center in the greater Cincinnati Region.
 The Governor's Pointe / Governor's Pointe North development totals over 1 million square feet of office space.
-Many of the largest employers in Warren County call Deerfield home, including Macy's Credit and Customer Service, Well Point, Eversana, Cengage, General Revenue Corp, Down Lite International, MedPlus Inc., Parallon, and Clopay Corporation.
+Many of the largest employers in Warren County call Deerfield home, including Macy's Credit and Customer Service, Anthem, Eversana, Cengage, Med Plus, General Revenue Corp., Down Lite International, Clopay Corporation, and LCS.
 Overall, Deerfield offers a mix of office buildings from traditional multi-story to flex office to condo units for sale.